demisto/content/Packs/SMIME_Messaging/Integrations/SMIME_Messaging/README.md

     </tr>
     <tr>
       <td>encoding</td>
-      <td>The encoding code to use when decode the message body, e.g 'ISO-8859-2'.</td>
+      <td>The encoding code to use when decode the message body, e.g 'ISO-8859-2'.
+You can find description of the different encoding types <a href="https://docs.python.org/3/library/codecs.html#standard-encodings">here</a>.</td>
       <td> </td>
     </tr>
   </tbody>